 Spanish gold, rattlebox, purple sesban

-Origin: South America
+Native to: South America

-The first step in preventative control of rattlebox is to limit planting and removal of existing plants within the landscape.
-If possible, removal should occur before seeds are produced.
-Care must be exercised to prevent seed spread and dispersal during the removal process.
+Pull young plants by hand or with a weed wrench.
+Removal should occur before seeds are produced or care must be exercised to prevent seed spread and dispersal during the removal process.

 Mowing will help but is often not feasible due to wet soil conditions where this species prefers.
 Mechanical control prior to seed set will be helpful in controlling future infestations, but this must be practiced over a several year period as dormant seeds will continue to germinate.

 More research needed, Consult your local UF IFAS Extension for further assistance with management recommendations.